 The main possible complication of cold urticaria is a severe reaction that occurs after exposing large areas of skin to cold, for example, by swimming in cold water.

-You can help prevent a recurrent episode of cold urticaria with these practices:
+The following tips may help prevent a recurrent episode of cold urticaria:

 - Take an over-the-counter antihistamine before cold exposure.